 Despite all this, the mob attacked the Christians again on 4 July and vandalized their homes.
 They surrounded the village from all sides so that the victims could not reach out to the nearest police station.

-The persecuted Christians reached out to the UP Legal Aid Cell of ADF India through telephone.
+The persecuted Christians reached out to the UP Legal Aid Cell of ADF India.
 The Christians in Azamgarh were greatly relieved by the arrival of the team who helped them lodge a police complaint.

 While the Christians were still at the police station, they learnt that their children were in danger and arranged for them to be moved to safety.
 The ADF India team secured police protection for the Christians on their two-hour journey to the place where they had moved their children.
 The families are now reunited in another location and taking stock of the situation.